grobbles/yocto-build-pipeline-template/ReadMe.md

-# CMX Test Framework
+# Yocto Build Pipeline Template

 ## Description

-This Framework is for testing the CMX at low level.
-This small tool is only for developer and allow a low level access to CMX.

 ## Git Workflow

-* master branch
+-   master branch
-* feature branch
+-   feature branch
-* bugfix branch
+-   bugfix branch

 If you want to add a new feature than create a new branch from master branch and commit your stuff to the branch.
 If you think you are done than create a merge request and add me (Uwe Roder) as reviewer.